The role of individual compensation and acceptance decisions in crowdsourced delivery: Introduction

 \section{Introduction}

 Fueled by the Covid-19 pandemic, e-tailing and same-day home delivery have continued to grow.
 This increase in demand and rising customer expectations are forcing providers to improve their efficiency in last-mile distribution.
 At the same time, technological advances and the proliferation of the sharing economy, such as Airbnb, car-sharing systems, and ride-hailing systems like Uber, have popularized the gig economy.
 In this new paradigm, instead of hiring employees on long-term contracts, employers (companies or individuals) can offer small, short-term tasks (usually through an online platform) and compensation for performing the task.
 Gig workers can then agree to perform that task in exchange for the advertised compensation.
-A prime example of the gig economy is crowdsourced delivery, which is one of the most prominent research directions in city logistics \citep{kaspi2022directions}.
-Instead of using its own logistics system, a company can choose to offer delivery tasks to regular customers or other independent couriers (often referred to as occasional drivers) and compensate them accordingly.
-Ideally, tasks are assigned to occasional drivers who only need to make a small detour from their previously planned route to make the delivery.
-In this case, crowdsourced delivery has the potential to reduce overall delivery costs, better utilize transportation capacity, increase the flexibility of delivery capacity, and reduce overall traffic.
-Crowdsourced delivery has attracted interest from both industry and academia due to its great potential. \citet{alnaggar2021crowdsourced} and \citet{savelsbergh2022challenges} provide comprehensive overviews and classifications of industry applications and scientific contributions.
+A prime example of the gig economy is crowdsourced delivery \citep{savelsbergh2022challenges}, which is one of the most prominent research directions in city logistics \citep{kaspi2022directions}.
+Instead of using a traditional logistics system, a company can choose to offer delivery tasks to regular customers or other independent couriers (often referred to as occasional drivers) and compensate them accordingly.
+Crowdsourced delivery which has the potential to reduce overall delivery costs and increase the flexibility of delivery capacity, has already attracted interest from both industry and academia. \citet{alnaggar2021crowdsourced} and \citet{savelsbergh2022challenges} provide comprehensive overviews and classifications of industry applications and scientific contributions.